EmiA2/Projects/README.md

 ## Objective

-To determine the financial viability and operating profitability of starting a Yamatcha outlet in Chennai before pursuing a sub-franchise from AK Hospitality.
+To evaluate whether opening a Yamatcha outlet in Chennai would be a profitable business opportunity for Restro & Club Pvt.
+Ltd before committing to a sub-franchise agreement with AK Hospitality.

 ## File Included